 To use the adjective "nominal" to describe something is to say that it is that thing in name only, not in actual fact: We call it whatever we call it, but the name is not its reality.
 For example, a person may be the nominal CEO of a company, but, in fact, wield no actual authority.
 There may be an agreement that someone else will actually make all the decisions.

 To "nominate" someone is, simply, to put their name forward for some kind of office or honor.
 Movie stars are famous for saying "It's an honor just to be nominated," when another nominee wins the Academy Award.
 This statement has become a cliche, but it is, in fact, an honor just to be nominated.

-a class of one kind of unit in a system of numbers or measures or weights or money
+a class of one kind of unit in a system of measures